-In an additional analysis, the overlap of genetic risk variants between CAD and AD was evaluated using published datasets from GWAS meta-analysis.
-All variants associated with CAD on a genome-wide significance level (p<5x10-8) were extracted from the CARDIOGRAM GWAS (22,233 CAD cases vs. 64,762 controls) (Schunkert et al., 2011) and the GWAS catalogue.(Burdett et al., Accessed July 2016, Welter et al., 2014) These variants were looked up for association with AD using the GWAS summary results of the EAGLE eczema consortium (10,788 AD cases vs. 30,047 controls), the latest and most comprehensive GWAS meta-analysis for AD.(Paternoster et al., 2015) In total, 126 variants associated with CAD were identified (Table S5), of which 118 variants were also available in the AD GWAS (Table S6).
-KORA F4 is part of both the CARDIOGRAM and EAGLE while GINIplus/LISAplus is only involved in EAGLE.
+In an additional analysis, the overlap of genetic risk variants between CAD and AD was evaluated using published datasets from genomewide association study (GWAS) meta-analysis.
+All variants associated with CAD on a genome-wide significance level ( $P < 5 \times 10^{-8}$ ) were extracted from the coronary artery disease genome-wide replication and meta-analysis GWAS (22,233 CAD cases vs. 64,762 controls) (Schunkert et al., 2011) and the GWAS catalog (Burdett et al., accessed July 2016; Welter et al., 2014).
+These variants were looked up for association with AD using the GWAS summary results of the Early Genetics and Lifecourse Epidemiology eczema consortium (10,788 AD cases vs. 30,047 controls), the latest and most comprehensive GWAS meta-analysis for AD (Paternoster et al., 2015).
+In total, 126 variants associated with CAD were identified (Supplementary Table S5), of which 118 variants were also available in the AD GWAS (Supplementary Table S6).
+KORA F4 is part of both the coronary artery disease genome-wide replication and meta-analysis and Early Genetics and Lifecourse Epidemiology, whereas GINIplus/LISAplus is only involved in Early Genetics and Lifecourse Epidemiology.